-BactiBag is IMV Technologies' latest innovation for swine semen packaging to answer the increasing challenge of controlling bacterial contamination in semen.
+BactiBag is IMV Technologies' latest innovation in swine semen packaging.
+BactiBag is an alternative to antimicrobial use in the control of bacterial contamination of semen.

 1500Favorites Contact Quotation

-The presence of bacteria in extended boar semen is associated with decreasing semen quality and reproductive performances.
+The presence of bacteria in extended boar semen is associated with decreased sperm quality and even reproductive performance.

-The Bactibag® pig semen bag is designed for use on GTB 1000 V3 or GTB 250 machines.
-It can be used with catheters for uterine or intrauterine insemination (post-cervical).
+The Bactibag swine semen bag is designed for use on IMV Technologies’ GTB 1000 V3 and GTB 250 machines.
+It can be used with catheters for cervical or post-cervical insemination.